 - Obey all School rules

-- No electronic devices permitted unless specifically stated by the teacher.
+- No electronic devices are permitted unless specifically stated by the teacher.

-- Homework will be collected or viewed on its due date.
+- Homework will be collected in class or on Google Classroom on its due date.

-- No homework on due date will incur a “0” grade.
+- No homework turned in on the due date will incur a “0” grade.

 - Homework handed in late will receive less than full credit.